 In this paper, we evaluate the performance of prominent resampling methods in claims reserving.
 This graduate study focused on resampling Pearson residuals obtained from fitting a quasi-Poisson model to loss data and utilized the predicted future losses in computing future reserves.
 Via numerical analysis, we determine the more effective resampling methods based on computed prediction errors and other pertinent metrics.

-“Reducing the Number of Node Expansions by DIBBS” - Southern illinois University Masters Thesis
+“Reducing the Number of Node Expansions by DIBBS” - Southern illinois University Master's Thesis

 This paper discovers and proves various interesting and useful properties of a new Bidirectional Heuristic Search (BHS) algorithm that dynamically improves the bounds during its execution.
 The algorithm, Dynamically Improved Bounds Bidirectional Search (DIBBS), has the property that it always terminates on or before the forward search meets the backward search.
 It also has the ability to solve certain problems while expanding fewer nodes than prominent BHS algorithms like GBFHS and MMe.
 Ultimately, we present a theorem that can be used in reducing the number of nodes expanded by DIBBS in solving a shortest path problem.
 SIUE, Spring 2021.

-Collaboratively Solved the Institute of Industrial Engineers and Rockwell Automation’s Third Annual Contest Problem 3
+(Team) Solved the Institute of Industrial Engineers and Rockwell Automation’s Third Annual Contest Problem 3 | Graduate Advanced Simulation Course Final project

 This work is a collaborative project with colleagues in the Advanced Simulation Modeling course at SIUE.
 Using ARENA Event Simulation software, we model, analyze, and solve –with remarkable results—the Institute of Industrial Engineers and Rockwell Automation’s Third Annual Contest Problem 3: Sally Model’s SM Pizza Shop.
 SIUE, Fall 2019.

-“Cognitive Learning Preferences” at Castleton University Applied Statistics
+“Cognitive Learning Preferences” | Applied Statistics with SPSS

 This project (supervised by Dr. A. Rajia) used IBM SPSS to identify the cognitive learning preferences of Castleton University Applied Statistics students.
+Findings were analyzed to inform instructional strategies and better align course delivery with the diverse ways students process and retain quantitative information.

-Market Research for Student Recruitment at Castleton University
+Market Research for Student Recruitment at Vermont State University, Castleton | Integrated Marketing and Communications Practicum, Mathematics Department

 “Economic Development Research” at The Chamber & Economic Development of the Rutland Region